Is it time for a website refresh?

 Questions to ask when considering a website refresh

 Your website plays a valuable role in the success of your business—but slow load times, outdated content, and unappealing designs can significantly affect conversions, lead generations, and sales.
-If your website isn’t getting the results for your business, it may be time to consider a website refresh.
+If your website isn’t getting the results for your business, it may be time to consider a website refresh for 2026.

 Improving your site design, performance, and functionality can lead to boosted sales, higher conversion rates, improved consumer trust and satisfaction, and the overall success of your business.

-• A good user experience design can increase conversion rates by up to 200%.
+• A well-designed UI can increase conversion rates by up to 200%, with comprehensive UX strategies potentially doubling that impact.

 Concerned about costs?
 Choosing to refresh your website rather than undergo a complete redesign has the benefit of achieving many of these goals without breaking the bank.

 Read on!
-In this blog, we dive into what a refresh is and how to determine if it’s time for you to consider one.
+In this blog, we dive into what a refresh is and how to determine if 2026 is the time to consider one.

 Website Refresh vs Website Redesign